-The International Visiting Fellowships provide comprehensive, individualized exposure to state-of-the-art imaging and intervention in an academic setting.
+The International and National Observer Fellowships provide comprehensive, individualized exposure to state-of-the-art imaging and intervention in an academic setting.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-The Massachusetts General Hospital Department of Radiology offers several International Visiting Fellowships.
+The Massachusetts General Hospital Department of Radiology offers several International and National Observer Fellowships.
 These are designed to provide the visiting radiologist with an opportunity for personalized continuing education.

-The Department of Radiology contains 11 divisions devoted to the fields of magnetic resonance imaging, neuroradiology, musculoskeletal imaging, pediatric radiology, chest radiology, vascular radiology, emergency radiology, nuclear medicine, breast imaging, gastrointestinal / genitourinary radiology, head and neck radiology.
+The Department of Radiology contains 11 divisions devoted to the fields of neuroradiology, musculoskeletal imaging, pediatric radiology, chest radiology, cardiac radiology, vascular radiology, emergency radiology, nuclear medicine, breast imaging, gastrointestinal / genitourinary radiology, head and neck radiology.
 The department offers state-of-the-art technology in all fields of radiology including MRI, CT and PET scanning.
 The department is actively involved in telemedicine and teleradiology with several national and international sites currently online.
 Daily work rounds and weekly clinical conferences are held in almost all of the sections.
 Daily morning case discussion conferences and lunch time didactic conferences are given for the benefit of all the radiologists in the department.
-Each section contains an extensive teaching file and some sections have developed interactive laser disc education programs.

-The goal of the International Visiting Fellowship is to provide a comprehensive, individualized exposure in state of the art imaging and intervention in an academic setting.
-Each visiting fellow is assigned one mentor in their field or fields of interest.
-The mentor's responsibility is to provide supervision, and education through regular meetings with the fellow.
-Fellow involvement in research and paper writing is also possible.
-The fellow's responsibility is to be present during the clinical work-day and attend the various conferences.
-Additional scheduled time for research is also possible.
-Rotations in a given subspecialty are no less than one month in length.
+The goal of the International and National Observer Fellowship is to provide a comprehensive, individualized exposure in state-of-the-art imaging and intervention in an academic setting.
+Fellow involvement in research and paper writing may be possible.
+The fellow's responsibility is to be present during the clinical work day and attend the various conferences.
+Rotations in a given subspecialty are no more than three months.

 Specific educational opportunities include: